A-D-H-3/docuview/README.md

 # DocuView v1.0

-DocoView is a front-end application designed to allow the user to quick find the documents needed amongst several hundreds.
+DocoView is a front-end application designed to allow users to quick find the documents needed amongst several hundreds.

 JavaScript, HTML, React, Redux, and CSS were used to build the application.